inbo/wwf-lpi/README.md

 # Processed data

-The processed data files can be obtained from the following Zenodo archive: [doi](doi).
+The processed data files can be obtained from [this Zenodo archive](10.5281/zenodo.4004609).